 Coming after The Adventure of Charles Augustus Milverton, The Adventure of the Six Napoleons is another of the most famous short Sherlock Holmes stories written by Sir Arthur Conan Doyle.

-Initially first published 30th April 1904 in Collier’s Weekly, it would appear the following week in the May edition of the Strand Magazine.
+Initially first published on April 30, 1904, in Collier’s Weekly, it would appear the following week in the May edition of the Strand Magazine.
 The Adventure of the Six Napoleons would also be republished as part of the compilation work, The Return of Sherlock Holmes, in 1905.

-As previously mentioned, The Adventure of the Six Napoleons is one of the most famous Sherlock Holmes stories, helped in no small part by its adaptation by Granada TV.
+As previously mentioned, The Adventure of the Six Napoleons is one of the most famous Sherlock Holmes stories, helped in no small part by its Granada TV adaptation.
 In the Granada TV Series, which saw Jeremy Brett play Holmes, the TV adaptation of The Adventure of the Six Napoleons keeps closely to the original storyline.
-The plot is also the basis for the 1944 film, the Pearl of Death, with Basil Rathbone as Holmes, although it only a basis.
+The plot is also the basis for the 1944 film The Pearl of Death, with Basil Rathbone as Holmes, although it is only a basis.